-- A real-world problem that can be solved by a target function $\gamma: O \to C$. - Input.
-Instances o_1, o_2, \ldots of some real-world concept O. - Output.
-Instances c_1, c_2, \ldots of some target variable C.
+- A real-world problem that can be solved by a target function $\gamma: O \rightarrow C$. - Input.
+Objects o_1, o_2, \ldots of some real-world concept O. - Output.
+Information c_1, c_2, \ldots of some target variable C to solve the task.
+The values of C are either all nominal or all real-valued.

-Target variables and functions
+(Ideal) Target function γ

-- Target variable.
-Captures the output information sought for in a task.
-The values of C are either all nominal or all real-valued. - (Ideal) Target function.
-Interprets any instance $o \in O$ to infer $\gamma(o)$, where $\gamma(o)$ corresponds to some $c \in C$.

-Operationalized by a human or some other (possibly unknown) real-world mechanism.
+- Interprets any object $o \in O$ to infer $\gamma(o)$, where $\gamma(o)$ is some $c \in C$.
+Operationalized by a human or some other (possibly unknown) real-world mechanism. - Machine learning aims at prediction tasks where γ is unknown.
+This includes most text mining tasks, also those that can be tackled well with rules.

-Why learning/prediction?

-- Machine learning aims at problems where the γ is unknown. - All non-trivial text mining tasks denote such prediction tasks.

-Including those that can be successfully tackled with rule-based approaches.
+Prediction using machine learning

+• Machine learning finds statistical patterns in examples of the input (and output) that are relevant to infer a target variable C.

-Machine Learning in Text Mining
+Machine Learning Model